Knowing Animals cover art

 About this listen

-Knowing Animals is on a temporary hiatus, and will return in 2024.
 Knowing Animals is a free podcast featuring interviews with scholars about new research in animal studies.
 Guests include philosophers, historians, geographers, anthrozoologists, sociologists, literature scholars, and more.
-New episodes are released every other Monday.
-It is hosted by the philosopher Josh Milburn.
+New episodes are released on the first Monday of every month.
+The podcast was founded by the Australian political scientist Siobhan O'Sullivan and is now hosted by the British philosopher Josh Milburn.
 Social Sciences

 Episodes